What is occupational dermatitis?

 How do I prove my occupational dermatitis is work-related?

 Proving that your occupational dermatitis is work-related requires gathering evidence that directly links your condition to your job.
-Some key steps to proving your condition is work-related include:

 - Medical diagnosis and documentation.
 Visit an employer-approved doctor, preferably a dermatologist, as soon as your symptoms appear.
 Ensure they document the diagnosis and note the likely connection to your specific workplace irritants or allergens.